Quasaur/thoughts/content/BIBLE/Prov/02/FATE-OF-THE-WICKED.md

 - land
 ---

-# Passage: THE SOURCE OF WISDOM
+# Passage: FATE OF THE WICKED
 > [!Passage]
 > But the wicked will be eliminated from the land,
 > And the treacherous will be torn away from it.